 Operating “at the speed of change,” Carmen Group professionals have assisted with strategic planning and legislative initiatives that have funded tens of billions of dollars in projects across the United States, Europe, Asia, Africa and Latin America.

 David’s consultative advice has been instrumental in the success of some of the largest public-private real estate and infrastructure developments of the past three decades.
-He was involved in many of the most difficult issues surrounding the national and local responses to 9/11 and Hurricane Katrina.
+The company has advised 30 of the 50 states on the funding of infrastructure improvements including projects as diverse as the Salt Lake City Winter Olympics; the first new rail line in the Midwest in 50 years; the Hoover Dam flyover; Glenwood Pass in Colorado; LA and Napa River projects; Denver and Ft.
+Lauderdale Airports and many others.
+Carmen was involved in many of the most difficult issues surrounding the national and local responses to 9/11 and Hurricane Katrina.
 The firm’s well-recognized expertise in health care policy has made it a key player for providers, particularly since the passage of the Affordable Care Act.
 Carmen Group’s Education practice advises large university presidents and has developed a long-term record of success serving Historically Black Colleges and Universities.

 The rapid, deepening worldwide spread of democracy and transparency has created opportunity and challenges for enterprises, and even governments, to achieve great ambitions.
 David has brought an innovative vision to government affairs consulting —that effective campaigns must be informed by best practices and business discipline.
 He was the first principal to recognize that the modern era of disclosure has marginalized the old boy, horse-trading “access” model of advocacy.
 He staffed Carmen Group with expert bi-partisan professionals that generate superior client results through a rigorous focus on innovation, goals, execution and accountability.
 His client stewardship approach has elevated the firm’s ability to contribute substantive, long-term, strategic business insight and achieve consistently superior value.